bdovhan/SimpleDataTableApp/SimpleDataTable/2gmp-workshop/Guide.md

 Fork repository https://github.com/bdovhan/SimpleDataTableApp/tree/master/SimpleDataTable

+### 1a.
+Clone the repository
 Use `git clone` command to clone it to your local folder

+### 1b.
+Open Visual Studio Code

+Open Visual Studio Code or your preferred IDE (which supports SFDX code format) and open the `SimpleDataTable` subfolder

 ## 2. Split the project into three pieces

-Open `SimpleDataTable` subfolder in VSCode
+Once having opened `SimpleDataTable` subfolder in VSCode or other IDE, you may start splitting the project.

 Split the project into three subprojects: baseSetup, simpleDataTable and dataTable